pickleomar/OrganizationsDirectory/ReadME.md

 - **API Integration:**
   Adapting to external APIs for geolocation and handling their rate limits and response formats.

-- **Low-Code Backend Adaptation:**
+- **Backend Development:**
-  Configuring a low-code backend (e.g., Airtable) to support custom filtering and search functionality.
+  Designing and implementing custom models in PostgreSQL to support complex filtering and search functionality.

-- **Environment Configuration:**
-  Managing sensitive environment variables securely and ensuring easy setup for end users.

 - **Pagination Handling:**
   Ensuring the frontend properly handles paginated API responses while maintaining a smooth user experience.